Our blog

 The GreenBox is the perfect cradle and nursery for many large plants!

-Cucumbers, zucchinis, eggplants & co: they are all stately plants, they all have one thing in common: a love of warmth.
-Central and northern European gardeners face a major challenge with their love of these vegetables: the plants need a number of sun-drenched months from sowing to harvest.
+Cucumbers, zucchinis, eggplants & Co: they are all stately plants, they all have one thing in common: a love of warmth.
+Central and northern European gardeners face a major challenge with their love of these vegetables: the plants require a number of sun-drenched months from sowing to harvest.
 After all, they must first reach a certain size in order to produce their coveted fruits.
-They then often need a few more weeks until they are tasty and ripe.
+They often need a few more weeks until they are tasty and ripe.

 However, the growing season for heat-loving plants in our latitudes is extremely limited, both in terms of hours of sunshine and temperatures.
 While March of this year (2022) was at its best in many places with its abundant hours of sunshine, ambitious gardeners should not be lulled into a false sense of security too early and take advantage of the sunlight by planting their favorites outdoors.
 Until around mid-May, temperatures can still drop so much, especially at night, that our tropical guests die of cold outside.